Skip to main contentSkip to navigation

 Can I just buy a matching hard drive and swap the circuit board (PCB)?

-Modern hard drive PCBs contain a ROM chip with factory-calibrated adaptive parameters unique to that specific drive's read/write heads and motor.
-Swapping a board without desoldering and transferring the original ROM chip will cause the drive to fail to initialize, click, or damage the internal preamplifier.
-A qualified lab uses PC-3000 to read and transfer these parameters during any board-level work.
+No. You cannot simply swap the circuit board from a matching drive.
+Modern hard drive PCBs contain an 8-pin ROM chip with factory-calibrated adaptive parameters unique to that specific drive's read/write heads and motor.
+Swapping a board without transferring the original ROM chip causes the drive to fail to initialize, click repeatedly, or damage the internal preamplifier in a way that makes subsequent professional recovery more difficult.

 How does Helium hard drive recovery differ from standard drives?